miikanissi/miikanissi.com/content/posts/git-guide-for-dummies.md

 ### `git rebase -i [--autosquash] <old commit>`

 - Are you dumb?
-  1. No, Let's clean this shit up.
+  1. No, let's clean this shit up.
-  2. Yes, Just fuck my shit up.
+  2. Yes, just fuck my shit up.

 ## That's It